 STATE LAWS & POLICIES

-Currently, at least twenty states and the District of Columbia have laws or policies allowing students who meet specific requirements, regardless of their immigration status, to pay in-state tuition rates at public postsecondary institutions: California, Colorado, Connecticut, Florida, Hawaii, Illinois, Kansas, Kentucky, Maryland, Minnesota, Nebraska, New Jersey, New Mexico, New York, Oklahoma, Oregon, Rhode Island, Texas, Utah, and Washington.
+Currently, at least twenty-four states and the District of Columbia have laws or policies allowing students who meet specific requirements, regardless of their immigration status, to pay in-state tuition rates at public postsecondary institutions: Arizona, California, Colorado, Connecticut, Florida, Hawaii, Illinois, Kansas, Kentucky, Maryland, Massachusetts, Minnesota, Nebraska, Nevada, New Jersey, New Mexico, New York, Oklahoma, Oregon, Rhode Island, Texas, Utah, Virginia, and Washington.
 The University of Michigan’s Board of Regents adopted a similar policy for its campuses.

-At least twelve states — California, Colorado, Hawaii, Illinois, Maryland, Minnesota, New Jersey, New Mexico, Oklahoma, Oregon, Texas, and Washington — and the District of Columbia provide access to state financial aid to students who meet certain criteria, regardless of their immigration status.
-California, Connecticut, Illinois, Minnesota, and Utah offer access to institutional aid or scholarships for such students.
+At least sixteen states — California, Colorado, Hawaii, Illinois, Maryland, Massachusetts, Minnesota, Nevada, New Jersey, New York, New Mexico, Oklahoma, Oregon, Texas, Virginia, and Washington — and the District of Columbia provide or will provide access to state financial aid to students who meet certain criteria, regardless of their immigration status.
+California, Connecticut, Hawaii, Illinois, Minnesota, New York, and Utah offer access to institutional aid or scholarships for such students.

 To download the table, click on the PDF icon, above.